-The Nevada Governor's Office of Energy (GOE) administers the green building tax abatement program based on criteria set forth in the LEED or Green Globes rating system and certification from the U.S. Green Building Council (USGBC) or the Green Building Initiative (GBI) Both LEED and Green Globes rating systems provide a complete framework for assessing building performance and meeting environmental sustainable goals.
+The Nevada Governor's Office of Energy (GOE) administers the green building tax abatement program based on criteria set forth in the LEED or Green Globes rating system and certification from the Green Business Certification Inc., (GBCI) or the Green Building Initiative (GBI).
+Both LEED and Green Globes rating systems provide a complete framework for assessing building performance and meeting environmental sustainable goals.
 They use industry recognized standards for designing, operating and certifying green building projects.
 The program was instituted in 2007 as an incentive for business owners to improve the energy efficiency of new and existing buildings.

-LEED or GG for New Construction (NC) is designed to guide and distinguish high-performance commercial and institutional projects, including office building, high-rise residential buildings, government buildings, recreational facilities, manufacturing plants and laboratories.
+LEED or GG is designed to guide and distinguish high-performance commercial and institutional projects, including office building, high-rise residential buildings, government buildings, recreational facilities, manufacturing plants and laboratories.

 LEED or GG for Existing Buildings (EB) helps building owners measure operations, improvements and maintenance with a goal of maximizing operational efficiency while minimizing environmental impacts.

 Program Requirements, Project Certification and Benefits

 Nevada provides a partial property tax abatement for new non-residential and multifamily residential green buildings, and existing buildings which are renovated to meet certain green building standards.
 There are four levels of certification in the LEED rating system that a building can receive Certified, Silver, Gold and Platinum.